Welcome to the landing page for Morello Linux

 To get started please refer to our Morello User Guide.

 Morello Platform Model

-The Morello Platform Model is an open access FVP (Fixed Virtual Platform) implementation of the development platform, aligned with the future development board.
-Available to download from Arm’s Ecosystem FVP Developer page.
+The Morello Platform Model is an open access FVP (Fixed Virtual Platform) implementation aligned with the development board.
+It is available to download from Arm’s Ecosystem FVP Developer page.

-FVPs use Arm technology to create a virtual model of the system hardware that can be run as an executable in a development environment.
-They use binary translation technology to deliver functional simulations of Arm-based systems, including processor, memory, and peripherals.
-They implement a programmer’s view suitable for software development and enable execution of full software stacks, providing a widely available platform ahead of silicon.
+FVPs use Arm binary translation technology to create a register level functional model of system hardware (including processor, memory and peripherals) that can be run as an executable in a development environment.
+They implement a programmer’s view model suitable for software development, enabling execution of full software stacks on a widely available platform.

 To get started please refer to our Morello Get Started Guide.

 The Morello Gitlab and associated issues trackers are intended to enable Open Source Software development - supporting engineering contributions and targeted defects and patches relating to specific component projects.
 We welcome engineering collaboration.

 Wider support queries and questions should be raised via Arm’s Morello forum

 For questions specific to the CheriBSD environment visit https://www.cheribsd.org/